Commit451/ViewHolderArrayAdapter/README.md

 # Why ViewHolder?
 Many times, you might have `ViewHolder`s defined that can be shared between Spinners and RecyclerViews.
 This simple library bridges the gap.
 Also using `ViewHolder` is more efficient, as it forces recycling for spinners which can otherwise be overlooked.

-# Limitations
-Usage of ViewHolderArrayAdapter assumes that you want your Spinner dropdown items and the view you see when a selection is made to be the same.

 License
 --------